Harris Academy: New Perth Road building (2016)

 The new Harris Academy building was a £31 million project.
 The new Harris Academy building was completed in early 2016, and the move from Menzieshill High School was completed by August 2016.
 The new building was officially opened by Deputy First Minister John Swinney on 7 December 2016.

 When Harris Academy moved to Perth Road in 1931, a clock tower was built at the front of the original 1930s building.
 The new Harris Academy retained the clock tower that was put in storage during the construction of the new school building.
 The clock tower was renovated, painted and later retained on a platform at the eastern side of the school campus.
 The platform that the clock tower stands on was built from the foundations of the former games hall and the 1960s extension from the former Perth Road building.

 The original Harris Academy facade was built at the front of the original Perth Road building in 1931.
 The facade was built as a main entrance to the building from the 1930s until the 1960s when an extension with other entrances were built.

 During the construction of the new Harris Academy, the facade was put in storage along with the clock tower and once the new building was completed, the original facade was retained at the reception area of the new school.

-Planned extension

 In 2021, an extension to the school was proposed which would be located at the rear of the main building which would have six extra classrooms, boosting the school's capacity from 1,300 to 1,500.